Do you know what happens at a Sprint Planning meeting?Last updated by Chloe Lin [SSW] 21 days ago.See history

 What can be delivered in the Increment resulting from the upcoming Sprint?

-The Product Backlog is examined and the Product Owner makes changes so that it is prioritised with Bugs prioritised amongst Product Backlog Items (PBIs).
+The Product Backlog is examined and the Product Owner makes changes so that it is prioritized with bugs prioritized amongst Product Backlog Items (PBIs).

 This meeting should be timeboxed to an hour for every week in the Sprint.
 However, the Scrum Master must be sensitive to the meeting producing a workable result.